 Some Food Skills programs include:

-- Cook Ahead Community Kitchen: Cook Ahead teaches participants how to cook culturally diverse, delicious and nutritious foods from scratch, in larger quantities that helps with meal planning on a budget.
-We teach practical skills to make cooking at home more accessible, and lead discussions around preventing and managing chronic disease, food and mood, food systems, and environmental sustainability.
+Cook Ahead teaches participants to cook diverse, nutritious meals from scratch.
+Participants learn to make meals in larger quantities, which helps with budget-friendly meal planning.
+Practical skills are taught to make cooking at home easier.
+We discuss chronic disease prevention, food and mood, food systems, and sustainability.

-- Harm Reduction Community Kitchen: In partnership with Street Health and Regent Park Community Health Centre, this community kitchen includes participants preparing and sharing a healthy meal from scratch, with leftovers, discussions, and educational materials that outline the link between harm reduction and nutrition.
-Participants can also access harm reduction supplies.
+In partnership with Street Health and Regent Park Community Health Centre, participants prepare and share a meal from scratch.
+Leftovers are available, and discussions highlight the link between harm reduction and nutrition.
+Participants also can access harm reduction supplies.

-- Cook and Grow: For children, youth and seniors in Regent Park.
-Participants learn where food comes from, how to grow their own food, and how to make simple healthy recipes using fresh ingredients.
-Participants get their hands dirty building good soil, compost and worm bins, creating pollinator and edible gardens, and learning about healing plants, perennial vs annual plantings, sprouts and micro-greens for alternative/winter sources of greens and proteins.
+For children, youth, and older adults in Regent Park.
+Participants learn where food comes from and how to grow their own food.
+They also create simple, healthy recipes using fresh ingredients.
+Activities include building soil, compost, and worm bins.
+Participants also create pollinator and edible gardens and learn about healing plants.
+We cover sprouts, micro-greens, and alternative sources of greens and proteins.